cogini/mix_deploy/README.md

     EnvironmentFile=-/etc/foo/environment
     EnvironmentFile=-/run/foo/runtime-environment

-The "-" on the front makes the file optional.
-In our build environment (CodeBuild), we generate `rel/etc/environment`.
-In `buildspec.yml`:
+The "-" on the front makes the file optional, so it tries to load each in turn.
+Later files override earlier ones.
+Settings in `/srv/foo/current/etc/environment` are the "build" environment, and `/srv/foo/etc/environment` are "deploy".
+Deploy settings take priority, as they may override the build defaults based on where we are deploying or what machine.

+`post_build` commands in the CodeBuild `buildspec.yml` file generates `rel/etc/environment`:

 ```yaml
 post_build: